QuTech-Delft/qne-adk/README.md

 ```
 </details>

 <!--- QNE APPLICATION DELETE --->
 <details closed>
 <summary><b>qne application delete</b></summary>
-Used to delete an application.
-Will delete the entire application directory structure.
+Delete the files of an application.
+Will try to delete the application directory
+structure but keeps the files that are not part of the application.
+For deleting remote parts of the application, the user must be logged in.
 <br></br>

 ```
 qne application delete [OPTIONS] [APPLICATION_NAME]

-  Delete application files from application directory.
-Currently only local

-  When application_name is given ./application_name is taken as application directory, when this directory is not valid the application directory is fetched from the application configuration.
+  When application_name is given ./application_name is taken as application directory, when this directory does not contain an application the application directory is fetched from the application configuration.
 When application_name is not given, the current directory is taken as application directory.

 Arguments:
   [APPLICATION_NAME]  Name of the application